Exhibits can also be viewed virtually online

 High Country Realty Professionals.

-The Art Center East Main Gallery is the an international fine art exhibit space in Union County.
+The Art Center East Main Gallery is an international fine art exhibit space in Union County.
 It is a community-supported gallery, funded by Art Center East memberships and private donors.
 Exhibiting artists of all mediums are juried by the Gallery Committee in order to show their work in the Main Gallery.
 Exhibits typically run for 2 months.

 The Main Gallery also hosts a selection of annual group exhibits, including: